 For all devices that measure radiation, the most important thing is that the sky is not obscured in any direction.
-The devices must be placed in such a way that they have a direct line to the sun at all times of days and seasons, so that the radiation can hit the measuring instruments without any changes, ie the sensor will never be shaded all year round.
-In addition, it must be ensured carefully that there are no bright or glazed walls / objects in the vicinity, as these reflect the light (ie the radiation) and can thus falsify the measurement considerably.
+The devices must be placed in such a way that they have a direct line to the sun at all times of the day between sunrise and sunset and in all seasons, so that the radiation can hit the measuring instruments without any changes, i.e. the sensor will never be shaded all year round.
+In addition, it must be ensured carefully that there are no bright or glazed walls / objects in the vicinity, as these reflect the light (the radiation) and can thus impact the measurement considerably.

 Difficulties with radiation measurements

 In locations with a lot of snow, directly on the sea or near glazed building fronts, reflections can radically influence the radiation measurements.
 Shadow casting is also often a significant source of error near measuring masts or buildings.